How does the Dutch painter come to a space based on a relationship between horizontal and vertical straight lines?

 At the same time the painter’s attention turns to constructions such as mills or lighthouses:

-In the compositions that expand horizontally, the gaze is opened to the infinite dimension of nature while in the vertical architectural volumes everything is concentrated in a finite space in which human beings think, design and build to rise from a primitive condition of nature.
-The vertical elevation expresses mankind’s atavistic propensity to imagine the spiritual extending toward the ethereal space of the heavens rather than remaining bound to the everyday matter spread out horizontally before our eyes.
+In the compositions that expand horizontally, the gaze is opened to the infinite dimension of nature while in the vertical architectures everything is concentrated into a finite space in which human beings think, design and build to rise from a primitive condition of nature.